mdomalai/BiomechStoneToolmaking_RSI/readme.txt

 Then, you can run the second code that processes the kinematic data (i.e computes the normalized cycles).

-Each code plot a visualization of each muscle and kinematic cyles that allow you to manually remove cycle errors.
+Each code plots a visualization of each muscle and kinematic cyle that allows to manually remove cycle errors.

-If you have a question, don't hesitate to contacte me : robin.macchi@gmail.com
+If you have a question, don't hesitate to contact : robin.macchi@gmail.com